jcrouser/CSC120-A7/README.md

 Modify the `House` **constructor** to initialize `residents` to a `new ArrayList<Student>()`, as well as to set `hasDiningRoom` to indicate whether or not the house has a dining room.
 You'll have to pass this value in as a parameter to the constructor, and don't forget to `import java.util.ArrayList`!

 ---
+2. Make sure `House implements HouseRequirements`.
+Details for required methods are below.

+---
-2. Write the following accessors to retrieve the indicated values:
+3. Write the following accessors to retrieve the indicated values:
 ```
 public boolean hasDiningRoom();
 public int nResidents();
 ```

 ---
-3. Write methods to update the `ArrayList` of `residents` every time someone moves in or out:
+4. Write methods to update the `ArrayList` of `residents` every time someone moves in or out:
 ```
 public void moveIn(Student s);
 public Student moveOut(Student s); // return the Student who moved out